 I would advise that you apply for any of the other accommodation options if you don't feel that you like East slope, atleast you will be a bit more satisfied if your housemates/flatmates are not messy and noisy.

-I don't know what the teaching is like in the zoology department as I am not a student there, though I wish you all the best!
+I don't know what the teaching is like in the zoology department as I am not a student there, though I wish you all the best! :smile:

-Hello The cheapest accommodation at the moment is East slope, but it is believed that the buildings will be demolished in the years to come as it is not meeting the standards to which students here would like it to be.
+Hello :smile: The cheapest accommodation at the moment is East slope, but it is believed that the buildings will be demolished in the years to come as it is not meeting the standards to which students here would like it to be.

 East slope was a dive when an ex of mine was staying there ten odd years ago; christ knows how bad it must be now!
-On the plus side, it has outstanding views of the setting sun.

 Tbh, all of the on-campus accommodation looks quite disappointing barring Northfield and Swanborough, but obviously they're quite pricey at £150 p/w.

 East slope was a dive when an ex of mine was staying there ten odd years ago; christ knows how bad it must be now!
-On the plus side, it has outstanding views of the setting sun.

 Tbh, all of the on-campus accommodation looks quite disappointing barring Northfield and Swanborough, but obviously they're quite pricey at £150 p/w.